coldnight/asyncat/README.rst

 asyncat
 =======

-An asynchronous Github API Client based on Tornado.
+An asynchronous Github API library based on Tornado.